Certainly, we are living in an era where office work is for those who don’t feel courageous enough to take the first step towards adventure.

-Money will certainly come later, but if you do not take time to come up with quality content that may catch the interest of readers all over the world, then you will discover the end of your journey quicker than expected.
+The money will certainly come later, but if you do not take the time to come up with quality content that may catch the interest of readers all over the world.
+Then you will discover the end of your journey quicker than expected.

 Use the internet to your benefit and do a proper search of what users thrive to learn about different cultures.

 Reddit, Tumblr, blogs… There are countless sources of information; even Quora questions prove to be helpful.

 Then, it’s not all about writing “what you felt when you visited that exciting new place at…” – Blog posts can be as rich and versatile as giving tips to people on how to use gear, how to improve the quality of their photos, how to get the best fees for booking a hotel, what and where to eat when travelling on a budget, etc.

 Use your imagination for coming up with compelling content that will help you build an audience.